Stock market today: Wall Street holds relatively steady near record highs

-NEW YORK (AP) — U.S. stocks are holding relatively steady Tuesday following mixed profit reports from Macy’s, Lowe’s and other big companies.
+NEW YORK (AP) — U.S. stocks are holding relatively steady Tuesday near their record levels.

-The S&P 500 was virtually unchanged in early trading, still near its record set last week.
-The Dow Jones Industrial Average was down 113 points, or 0.3%, as of 9:40 a.m.
-Eastern time, and the Nasdaq composite was 0.1% higher.
+The S&P 500 was virtually unchanged in morning trading.
+The Dow Jones Industrial Average was down 108 points, or 0.3%, as of 10:30 a.m.
+Eastern time, and the Nasdaq composite was 0.2% higher.

-Nvidia was one of the heaviest weights on the market and fell 1.6% to take a tiny bit of the shine off its jaw-dropping run.
-Its stock is still up more than 50% so far this year after soaring nearly 240% last year amid Wall Street's frenzy around artificial-intelligence technology.

-Norwegian Cruise Line Holdings steamed 14% higher despite reporting a larger loss for the latest quarter than expected.
-It said it’s seeing healthy demand from customers, and it gave a forecast for earnings this upcoming year that was bigger than analysts’ own.
+Norwegian Cruise Line Holdings steamed 14.7% higher for the biggest gain in the S&P 500 after it said it’s seeing healthy demand from customers.
+It also gave a forecast for earnings this upcoming year that was bigger than analysts’ own.

-AutoZone revved 3.8% higher after it reported a stronger profit than expected.
-Much of its growth last quarter came from its stores in Mexico and Brazil.
+Lowe’s gained 3% after reporting a better profit for the latest quarter than analysts expected.
+But it also gave a forecast for revenue this upcoming year that was weaker than analysts had penciled in, and it said a slowdown is continuing for DIY projects.

-Zoom Video Communications also jumped after topping analysts’ forecasts for profit last quarter.
-It rose 4.9% to $66.19, though it’s still well below its peak above $500 during the height of the pandemic.
+Zoom Video Communications climbed after topping analysts’ forecasts for profit last quarter.
+It rose 4.2% to $65.80, though it’s still well below its peak above $500 during the height of the pandemic.
 It also announced a program to buy back up to $1.5 billion of its stock, which would send cash directly to shareholders.

-Lowe’s rose 1.8% after reporting a better profit for the latest quarter than analysts expected.
-It also gave a forecast for revenue this upcoming year that was weaker than analysts had penciled in, and it said a slowdown is continuing for DIY projects.
+Those winners helped offset a 2.3% drop for Chevron, which warned that its pending takeover of Hess may be under threat.
+The energy companies are in discussions with Exxon Mobil and China National Offshore Oil Corp. about a joint operating agreement for a project off Guyana's shore.
+If they can't come to an acceptable resolution, Chevron said in a filing with U.S. securities regulators that its merger with Hess may not close.

+Chevron was one of the main reasons for the Dow Jones Industrial Average's slide.
+Hess fell 3.3%.

 Earnings reporting season is winding down for the big companies in the S&P 500, and the hope is that a remarkably solid U.S. economy will help profits grow through this year.